slowernews/wisdom-tldr/README.md

 CHALLENGE: Know the frontier between confidence and arrogance.

 > *'Confidence is not walking into a room thinking you are better than everyone, it's walking in not having to compare yourself with anyone at all.'*

-> *'We don’t rise to the level of our expectations; we fall to the level of our training.'*